Concordium/concordium-base/identity-provider-service/deployment.md

   This should point to `ip_private_keys/identity_provider-1.json` in genesis-data.

 - `--global` points to a file with cryptographic parameters, should point to global.json in genesis_data.
-Can also be supplied by `GLOBAL` environment variable.
+Can also be supplied by `GLOBAL_CONTEXT` environment variable.

 - `--port` (also envar `IDENTITY_PROVIDER_SERVICE_PORT`), the port on which the server will start listening.